Engee documentation

 Documenting global variables

-Consider the case where multiple global variables can be documented with a single reference
+Let's consider the case when several global variables can be documented with a single reference at once.

 In [ ]: